How Much Compensation Can I Claim for a Slip Trip or Fall Claim?

 - Have you had to take time off work due to the accident?

 Once we have all the answers we need to these types of questions, we will be in a position to offer you some free advice on what you should do next.
-It is highly likely that we will offer to press your compensation claim for you in a No Win No Fee type of agreement.
+Our specialist solicitors will likely offer to represent you in your compensation claim on a No Win No Fee basis.

-Just what and how much you can claim as compensation for a slip trip accident is going to depend entirely upon the individual circumstances of your accident.
+Just what and how much you can claim as compensation for a slip trip or fall injury will depend entirely upon the individual circumstances of your accident.
 However, typically you will be able to claim compensation for:

 - General damages – pain and hardship, mental anguish and other general damages.